-Chocolate is made from cacao plants which contain high levels of minerals and antioxidants.
+Chocolate is made from cacao plants with high levels of minerals and antioxidants.
 Dark chocolate range from healthy skin to energized mood.
-To get the advantages of dark chocolate, it needs to contain 70% or more cocoa content.
+It needs to contain 70% or more cocoa content to get the advantages of dark chocolate.
 The darker the chocolate, the more possible health benefits you are getting.

 7 Dark Chocolate Benefits

-Due to the presence of health-beneficial nutrients, dark chocolate is good for skin, heart, as well as weight loss, and memory improvement.
+Due to the presence of health-beneficial nutrients, dark chocolate is good for the skin, heart, weight loss, and memory improvement.
 Here are a few benefits to include in your diet.

 1. Source of Antioxidants

-Dark chocolate is a good source of several antioxidant compounds such as flavonols and polyphenols.
-These compounds help in neutralizing free radicals and prevent oxidative stress in the body.
-By preventing oxidative stress, it lowers the chances of damages made by free radicals.
+Dark chocolate is a good source of several antioxidant compounds, such as flavonols and polyphenols.
+These compounds help neutralise free radicals and prevent oxidative stress in the body.
+Preventing oxidative stress lowers the chances of damage made by free radicals.

-The advantage of Dark Chocolate is the body works as an anti-inflammatory agent as well.
+The advantage of Dark Chocolate is that the body also works as an anti-inflammatory agent.
 Therefore, it reduces the risk of chronic inflammation and protects the cells and tissues from serious damage.

 2. Keeps Cholesterol Level in Check

 Dark chocolate is now known as a cholesterol-lowering food.
-The polyphenols and theobromine present in dark chocolate can bring a significant drop in the presence of Low-density Lipoproteins or LDL, commonly known as ‘bad cholesterol.
+The polyphenols and theobromine present in dark chocolate can significantly drop the presence of Low-density Lipoproteins or LDL, commonly known as ‘bad cholesterol.